-We addressed the matter by obtaining the appraisal report prepared by third party experts and reviewing the appropriateness of the method and reasonableness of the significant assumptions and estimates used in calculating the fair value and assessed in accordance with PFRS 13 requirements.
+We addressed the matter by obtaining the appraisal report issued by third party valuers engaged by management and reviewing the appropriateness of the method and reasonableness of the significant assumptions and estimates used in calculating the fair value and assessed in accordance with PFRS 13 requirements.
 In particular, audit evidence over the reliability of the appraiser report was obtained through independent verification of certain fair value assumptions (i.e., similar market listing in the area) over the Group's properties.

-We evaluated competence, capabilities and objectivity of the independent appraiser by reviewing their profile, qualifications, client portfolio and business relationship with the Group.
+We have also evaluated competence, capabilities and objectivity of the independent valuers by reviewing their profile, qualifications, client portfolio and business relationship with the Group.

-We also reviewed the accounting policy adopted by the Group's management on fair value measurement of investment properties in accordance with PFRS 13 and PAS 40.
+Likewise, we have assessed the propriety of the accounting policy adopted by the Group's management on investment property and the calculation of the fair value in accordance with PAS 40 and PFRS 13, respectively.